business-applications/sample-websocket-terminal/README.md

 ./launch.sh clean install
 ```

+Note that step 3 here is optional and if you would rather not go through the process of setting up an api key
+on OpenWeatherMap it is ok, in this case skip step 3 and keep "OUR_API_KEY_HERE" as is in step 4.
+Your app will run
+fine, you just will not be able to get results for commands that start with "show temp for".

 ## Accessing your application

-Once the app has started you cann access the landing page at
+Once the app has started you can access the landing page at

 ```
 localhost:8090/demo